 Home University: Queen’s University, Kingston

-Exchange University: St. Andrews University, Edinburgh, Scotland
+Exchange University: St. Andrews University, St. Andrews, Fife, Scotland

 Program: International Relations